airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ## 📝 Metadata

 ### Connectors must have valid metadata.yaml file
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 Connectors must have a `metadata.yaml` file at the root of their directory.
 This file is used to build our connector registry.
 Its structure must follow our metadata schema.
 Field values are also validated.
 This is to ensure that all connectors have the required metadata fields and that the metadata is valid.
 More details in this [documentation](https://docs.airbyte.com/connector-development/connector-metadata-file).